13.1 is only “half crazy,” and I can’t do anything halfway. I’m going full crazy.

 I was pretty confident in my ability to physically run the miles, but less confident in my chances of maintaining a pace I could brag about.
 I was not going to be able to do the full marathon at my half marathon pace, but I decided that I wouldn’t stress out too much about it, since it was my first time trying to run 26.2.
 I didn’t want to push myself too hard and burn out early in the race — or worse, hurt myself.
 As long as I finished, I’d consider it a success.

-If you ever have doubts that your non-runner spouse loves you, see what they say when you ask them to travel 550 miles, then get up at o-dark-thirty on a weekend, wait around for you to finish a marathon… and you don’t even know how long it’s going to take.
+If you ever have doubts that your non-runner spouse loves you, see what they say when you ask them to travel 550 miles, then get up at zero-dark-thirty on a weekend, wait around for you to finish a marathon… and you don’t even know how long it’s going to take.
 (Some gentle cajoling with promises of daiquiris doesn’t hurt.)

 Preparing for the actual race was probably the easiest part: I used to live in New Orleans, so I wasn’t at all worried about the terrain or weather.
 During the week leading up to the race, I rested and did yoga.
 Devon and I drove over the day before, arriving early enough so I could pick up my bib, then I carb-loaded with eggplant parmesan and went to bed early.
 I awoke at 4:30 am and had my usual race day breakfast of a plant-based energy bar and coffee before heading to the starting line.